The Passions of Girls Aloud: Nicola (4 April 2008)

 Roberts proved her point by going to a high street store, where there were no foundations for girls with such pale complexion.
 She met with two directors from Jelly Pong Pong, a cosmetics company.
-They told Roberts that creating a make-up range in two weeks could be difficult.
+They told Roberts that creating a make-up range in two months could be difficult.
 They called in some favours, and Roberts went to Taiwan to test out various textures and shades.
 She personally made these decisions, and took a tour of the factory where her range was created.
-She also arranged a launch party for the press, her family, and her friends.
-She selected models and a venue, and had creative control of the launch.
-Her bandmates Walsh and Cole attended the launch at London's Sketch.